|

 In its 2nd year, Hear Me 101 partnered with 4 groups in the Southwestern Pennsylvania region: Clairton City High School, McKeesport Area Technology Center at McKeesport High School, Steel Valley Senior High School, and F.U.S.E.
 (Wilkinsburg).
 The students produced 11 films on topics that they self-selected and felt that their voices had been excluded:

-Their films debut on Tue May 21st at Pittsburgh Filmmakers Melwood Theatre.
-Look for links to their work soon!
+Their films debuted on Tue May 21st at Pittsburgh Filmmakers Melwood Theatre.

 Late Past Eight